Anshupathak674/Kisan-Kendra/README.md

 # HARVESTIFY 🌿
 #### A simple ML and DL based website which recommends the best crop to grow, fertilizers to use and the diseases caught by your crops.

-#### This project is featured on [Krish Naik's](https://www.youtube.com/channel/UCNU_lfiiWBdtULKOw6X0Dig) YouTube Channel => Check it out [here](https://www.youtube.com/watch?v=zJcSod-L-Ps)

-## DISCLAIMER ⚠️
-This is a POC(Proof of concept) kind-of project.
-The data used here comes up with no guarantee from the creator.
-So, don't use it for making farming decisions.
-If you do so, the creator is not responsible for anything.
-However, this project presents the idea that how we can use ML/DL into precision farming if developed at large scale and with authentic and verified data.

 ## MOTIVATION 💪
 - Farming is one of the major sectors that influences a country’s economic growth.